sillsdev/silnlp/index.md

+---
+title: "Getting started with SILNLP"
+keywords: homepage
+tags: [getting_started]
+last_updated: June 1, 2021
+sidebar: home_sidebar
+permalink: index.html
+summary: SIL NLP provides a set of pipelines for performing experiments on various NLP tasks with a focus on resource-poor and minority languages.
+---
 # SIL NLP

 SIL NLP provides a set of pipelines for performing experiments on various NLP tasks with a focus on resource-poor and minority languages.